arangodb/docs/3.6/arangosearch-analyzers.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-Custom text Analyzer with the edge n-grams feature enabled and `"the"` defined as stop-word to exclude it:
+Custom text Analyzer with the edge n-grams feature and normalization enabled, stemming disabled and `"the"` defined as stop-word to exclude it:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline analyzerTextEdgeNgram